-The first waterfall (approximately 1.5 miles) presents a leaning log “ladder” with new, somewhat ominous, metal fabricated rungs attached.
-Hikers must scale the makeshift ladder, with a webbing “handrail” of sorts, in order to continue on the trail.
-Be aware that the ladder gets wet and can be slippery.
-Some hikers opt to turn around at this point; arriving at the first waterfall is awe-inspiring, the moments and memories won’t soon be forgotten.
+The first waterfall (approximately 1.5 miles) presents a 20' aluminum ladder.
+Scaling this ladder is required to continue the hike.
+The ladder may be icy, wet, and slippery.
+HIKE AT YOUR OWN RISK.
+Some hikers opt to turn around at this point; arriving at the first waterfall is awe-inspiring, and the moments and memories won’t soon be forgotten.

 If you continue hiking, the canyon opens up to a natural waterslide and flat rocks that make a perfect snack spot (approximately 2 miles).
 After a snack, be sure to inspect your surroundings for trash or spilled foods.
 Accept the challenge of packing out all trash, leftover food, and litter.

 A bit further up the trail, hikers come to deeper water with the narrowing slot section of the second waterfall (approximately 2.5 miles).
 Do not use makeshift rope or log ladders, these are not maintained and are dangerous.
 DO NOT GO BEYOND THIS POINT.
 It is extremely difficult for Search and Rescue to reach this area.